bastiscode/grasp/README.md

 # GRASP - Generic Reasoning and SPARQL generation across Knowledge Graphs

-Code and data for the corresponding ISWC 2025 paper submission.
+Code and data for the corresponding ISWC 2025 paper.

-# Overview and directory structure
+## Overview and directory structure

 ```
 Makefile                          # Makefile for getting data and building indices